ijlyttle/bsplus/cran-comments.md

   COPYRIGHT HOLDER: Ian Lyttle, Schneider Electric
 ```

-* win-builder objects to the spelling of "tooltips" in DESCRIPTION, I believe it to be correct in the context of the Twitter Bootstrap framework.
+* win-builder objects to the spelling of "tooltips" in DESCRIPTION.
+The spelling used conforms to a term-of-art in the Twitter Bootstrap framework.

 ## Reverse dependencies